AnFreTh/NAMpy/README.rst

         return model

-ANd just like that you have defined your own shape function that you can use in one of the additive models in xDL.
+And just like that you have defined your own shape function that you can use in one of the additive models in xDL.